Subwoofer Cable and LFE Channel FAQ

 This page will cover common questions in relation to setting up a subwoofer correctly, including basic calibration.

-Another question we frequently encounter is which cable (interconnect) should be selected, or more specifically is a Y cable or adapter necessary.
+Another question we frequently encounter is which Subwoofer Cable (interconnect) should be selected, or more specifically is a Y cable or adapter necessary.
 This page explains that in most cases, this is in fact not required.

 Do I Need a Y Cable or Adapter for my Subwoofer?